sa7mon/S3Scanner/README.md

 * Will print `dev` if compiled from source.

+# Development

+A docker compose file is included which creates 4 containers:

+* rabbitmq
+* postgres
+* app
+* mitm

+To run s3scanner, drop into the `app` container: `docker exec -it app_dev sh` and run `go run .`

+The `mitmproxy` container is included for easier observation of HTTP traffic when debugging or adding new providers.
+To use it,

 # Config File

 If using flags that require config options, `s3scanner` will search for `config.yml` in: